The Winter Queen (novel): Genesis and reception

-Fandorin series

 Boris Akunin is the pen name of Grigory Chkartishvili, a Russian writer and academic who also worked as a translator of Japanese literature into Russian.
 Chkartishvili conceived of a series of detective novels demonstrating each of the genres of detective fiction, of which Chkartishvili found 16.
 Thus the Erast Fandorin series is planned to run through 16 books.
 Fourteen books have been already published in Russia; The Winter Queen is the first of five that have been translated into English.

-Azazel was not an immediate success when it was published in 1998, selling six thousand copies.
+The Winter Queen was not an immediate success when it was published in 1998, selling six thousand copies.
 However, the fifth novel in the Fandorin series, Special Assignments, became a best-seller, as did all the other Fandorin novels thereafter.
-Azazel has sold fifteen million copies in Russia and many more all over the world.

 Adaptations

 Film adaptations

 Azazel was filmed for Russian television in 2002.
 Ilya Noskov starred as Fandorin, and Akunin adapted his own novel into a screenplay.

-Fyodor Bondarchuk is set to direct the English-language film version of Azazel with Paul Verhoeven as producer.
-The screenplay is written by Gerard Soeteman, with whom Verhoeven made several films in the past.
-Actor Dan Stevens is cast for the role of Erast Fandorin and Milla Jovovich for the role of Amalia Bezhetskaya.

-The shooting was first planned for the summer of 2007, but Jovovich became pregnant.
-On May 22, 2007, a spokesperson of Paul Verhoeven announced that the shooting was postponed and would start in 2010.
-Pursuant to the merger of GFM and Seven Arts, plans were announced to beginning shooting The Winter Queen in August 2011.
-Filming locations are London, Saint Petersburg, and the Babelsberg Studios in Berlin.
+In 2007, Fyodor Bondarchuk was announced as the director of a potential English-language film version of Azazel, with Paul Verhoeven producing.
+The screenplay was written by Gerard Soeteman, with whom Verhoeven had frequently worked.
+Dan Stevens was cast in the role of Erast Fandorin and Milla Jovovich in the role of Amalia Bezhetskaya.
+Filming was first planned for summer 2007, but when Jovovich became pregnant, it was reported that production had been postponed.
+After the merger of GFM and Seven Arts, plans were announced to film The Winter Queen in August 2011.
+Filming locations were to be London, Saint Petersburg, and Babelsberg Studios in Berlin.
+The film never entered production.